josegonzalez/minui-dreamcast-pak/README.md

 To change emulator settings, press and hold the `R2` button while selecting/resuming a game to play.
 Hold R2 until a menu appears.

 If the `B` or `MENU` buttons are pressed, the user is returned to the MinUI game selection screen.
 Settings are managed on a per-game basis, and can be saved for future gameplay, or the game can be started with the current settings as is.

+To start a game in this menu, press the `X` button.
+Any settings currently selected will be used for the game session.

+Settings in this menu can be saved by selecting `Save settings for game` and pressing the `A` button.
+This will save the settings and bring the user back to the menu.
+The `X` button can be pressed to start the game.

+This pak also ships with some default Flycast settings.
+Users may edit these settings in the in-emulator settings menu, and they will persist across game sessions.
+To reset these settings to the ones shipped with Flycast, select `Re-apply default flycast settings` and press the `A` button.

 #### Controller Layout